Psychiatry Services & Medication Management

 Psychiatrists and Medication Are Important

 At New Directions Mental Health, we believe while there is no “magic pill” that can eliminate emotional struggles, there are times when mental health medication from our psychiatrists can play an important role in helping to alleviate emotional pain.
-In fact, a psychiatrist and medication can be essential in providing a jump start on the path towards recovering your psychological well being.
+In fact, finding a good psychiatrist and the right medication can be essential putting you on the path towards recovering your psychological well being.
 We believe in an integrative approach to providing psychiatric services, involving coordination of care between your psychiatrist and your counselor.

 Are you looking for a psychiatrist?
 Are you or someone close to you experiencing one or more of the following?